-Once a youth is identified as a possible candidate for the MST program, a member of the probation department makes an initial screening contact with the family to verify eligibility, discuss the program, and gauge the family's willingness and commitment to participate.
-If the family is determined to be appropriate for this program, a referral is submitted to the Child & Adolescent Behavior Health MST supervisor, who then conducts a thorough screening call with the family.
+Once a youth is identified as a possible candidate for the Triple P program, a member of Probation or Diversion Services makes an initial screening contact with the family to verify eligibility, discuss the program, and gauge the family's willingness and commitment to participate.
+If the family is determined to be appropriate for this program, a referral is submitted to a Catholic Charities of Wayne County supervisor, who then conducts a thorough screening call with the family.

-Upon completion of the referral process, the case is given to the MST therapist to conduct a comprehensive clinical assessment prior to beginning work with the family.
-The MST therapist meets with the family approximately three times per week, or what is deemed clinically appropriate, for approximately three to five months depending on the family's needs.
+Upon completion of the referral process, the case is given to the Triple P therapist to conduct a comprehensive clinical assessment prior to beginning work with the family.
+The Triple P therapist meets with the family approximately three times per week, or what is deemed clinically appropriate, for approximately six to 9 months depending on the family's needs.
+Triple P consists of eight modules and is self-paced to meet the families unique needs.

 These meetings occur in the families' natural environment (home, school, community), and include the families' support system (relatives, friends, neighbors, etc.).
-Families have access to a MST therapist 24 hours a day, 7 days a week for crisis situations.
+Families have access to Triple P therapist 24 hours a day, 7 days a week for crisis situations.
 The therapist's low case load of four to six families at a time allows for increased availability.

-The goal of MST is to empower the caregivers with the skills to manage the youth's current behaviors and any new behaviors that might arise, as well as to be able to apply those skills to other youth in the home.
+The goal of Triple P is to empower the caregivers with the skills to manage the youth's current behaviors and any new behaviors that might arise, as well as to be able to apply those skills to other youth in the home.